 During the day, the built-in coal barbie sits ready to receive your sausages, steaks and shish kebabs.
 Mix up a salad, set the Sauvignon to chill and get together around the garden furniture for more great times.

-Three big squishy sofas in the lounge and large Sky TV on the wall suggest gatherings for family film nights or to catch the match.
+Three big squishy sofas in the lounge and large TV on the wall suggest gatherings for family film nights or to catch the match.
 Delve into the DVDs or, if you’d prefer to chat, dock your iPod to serve up the soundtrack to your stay.
 Wifi hums throughout, so you won’t miss a beat.

 If the clouds close in across the chalk downs, the games room stands ready.
 Light floods in from the French doors and hours disappear around the full-size pool table.
-Further kiddie diversions are available in the shape of toys, books and DVDs.

 The Flavel range cooker with its four-door oven and hob, stands ready to rustle up a roast.
 If that’s too much trouble, you can call up our chef.
 Down tools as he puts on his whites and creates a culinary masterpiece for your whole party.
 From a one-off celebration to a fully catered break, our whisks are ever-ready.